-CleanBrowsing is a fairly new service, starting in February of 2017.
+CleanBrowsing is a fairly new service, starting in February 2017.

 It offers three easy free filtering plans and 2 paid plains:

-- Basic Plan ($5/month) allows you to setup custom filtering categories and whitelist and blacklist specific domains.
+- Basic Plan for Home ($55/year) allows you to set up custom filtering categories and whitelist and b5lacklist specific domains.

-- Blocked domains get redirected to page saying why page is blocked (better end user understanding of what’s going on than an NXDOMAIN for most people)
+- Blocked domains get redirected to a page saying why the page is blocked (this results in the user understanding of what’s going on than an NXDOMAIN for most people)

 - Been Around Longer.
 More mature.

-- Security – Supports DNSSEC (prevents forgery of DNS results …some ISPs have been known to hijack DNS results).
-Also supports DNSCrypt, DNS over HTTPS, and DNS over TLS.
+- Security – Supports DNSSEC (prevents forgery of DNS results …some ISPs have hijacked DNS results).
+It also supports DNSCrypt, DNS over HTTPS, and DNS over TLS.

 - Blocked domains return an NXDOMAIN (better practice than redirecting for technical/security folks)